AdamPuvak/CURL_Website/README.md

 ## About The Project

 This web service allows students to fetch and manage their personal schedule and thesis topics from university information system through CURL requests and provide an API for further access.
-Key features of the project include:

-## Schedule Information
+## Key Features
-### Fetch Schedule with CURL:
+### Schedule Information:
-A button is provided on the webpage that, upon clicking, uses a CURL request to retrieve the student’s personal schedule from the university information system.
+**Fetch Schedule with CURL:** A button is provided on the website that, upon clicking, uses a CURL request to retrieve the student’s personal schedule from the university information system.
 This data is then stored in a database for further management.

 Another button is available to clear all the schedule data from the database.